Simple-Robotics/code-analysis-tools/README.md

 Consider using the action with `limit-access-to-actor: true`, to limit access to your account.

-## Profile C++ compile time of a transition unit
+## Profile C++ compile time of a translation unit

 When doing heavy template meta-programming in C++ it can be useful to analyze what part of the code is taking a long time to compile.

-[clang](https://clang.llvm.org) allows to profile the compilation time of a transition unit.
+[clang](https://clang.llvm.org) allows to profile the compilation time of a translation unit.
 To activate this function, add the `-ftime-trace` option while building.

 In a CMake project, you can do this with the following command line: